MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltoplockbreaktononeex.md

+#### OPLOCK_FLAG_COMPLETE_IF_OPLOCKED (0x00000001)

+Allows an oplock break to proceed without blocking or pending the operation that caused the oplock break.
+Typically, this flag is only used if the I/O operation that is represented by the callback data that the <i>CallbackData</i> parameter points to is an IRP_MJ_CREATE operation.

 ### -param Context [in, optional]

 A pointer to caller-defined context information to be passed to the callback routines that the <i>WaitCompletionRoutine</i> and <i>PrePostCallbackDataRoutine </i>parameters point to.